 - Flights: Use Skyscanner for cheapest comparisons

-- Travel Insurance: Mandatory for this trip!
-I use World Nomads
+- Travel Insurance: HIGHLY recommended!
+I use Travelex or World Nomads

 - Travel Credit Cards: Best Travel Cards for Points